smarr/are-we-fast-yet/README.md

 ### Java

- - closures are realized by using arrays (this seems to be 'idiomatic')
+ - to realize closures which assign variables in their lexical scope, we use arrays, typically one-element arrays.
+This is necessary because Java's lambdas allow only read access to variables.
+The use of arrays as mutable boxes seems to be the 'idiomatic' workaround
  - should use generics for the basic collection library
  - absent features can be replaced with NotImplemented exceptions
  - Smalltalk/Ruby symbols are realized with enums